 Is it an open world?

-Not really.
+The Outer Worlds is not really a giant sandbox.
 You can’t freely roam around the planets—you’ll be exploring a section of each one at any time, but you’ll be able to go around them at your own pace, and they’ll all have plenty of sidequests to stumble across.
-You’ll can travel directly between some areas without returning to your home base, a spaceship, but they’ll be split up by a loading screen.
+You can travel directly between some areas without returning to your home base, a spaceship, but they’ll be split up by a loading screen.

 You’ll return to the same areas throughout the game, and they may have changed depending on your previous actions.

 To compare it to a past Obsidian game, the developer told Kotaku that "a good bit of context for the approach is to think of what we did in Star Wars: Knights of the Old Republic II, with potentially more ground to cover and explore in each area."

 You’ll be able to visit a lot of the world from the very start, but to progress the story you’ll have visit specific locations, and there are also "points of no return," Boyarsky and Cain told Wes.
 Some areas will have much tougher enemies, and better loot, than others.